narakeet/examples/video-audio-sync/README.md

 * `freeze`: (default) keeps the last video frame frozen to wait for audio to finish, but does not speed up or shorten the video if longer than audio
 * `match`: speed up or slow down the video to match the audio track length
 * `trim`: keep the original video speed, but stop the scene when either the video or the audio end.
 This will also cut off any remaining audio if the video is shorter.
+* `loop`: repeat either the video or the audio to match the longer asset duration

 ```yaml
 scenes: